 Back to overview: Denmark

 Road trafficThe network of roads and highways has a total length of 74,558 km.
-For each of the country's 5.83 million inhabitants, this corresponds to 12.79 meters.
-This puts Denmark in 39th place in the global ranking.
+For each of the country's 5.86 million inhabitants, this corresponds to 12.73 meters.
+This puts Denmark in 40th place in the global ranking.
 However, the country's size and population density of around 136 inhabitants per km² must also be taken into account.
-Countries with fewer inhabitants on the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.
+Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

-With an average of 202 traffic fatalities per year (2013 - 2019), road traffic in Denmark is considered very safe.
-This corresponds to around 4.3 accident fatalities per 3.5 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+With an average of 203 traffic fatalities per year (2013 - 2019), road traffic in Denmark is considered very safe.
+This corresponds to 3.5 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In Denmark, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
-This rule was introduced at the end of the 18th century during the Napoleonic Wars.
+This regulation was enforced in January 1st, 1970.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|